getfexr/website/learn/p2p-subscriptions/index.md

 ## Step 2: Create Your Subscription Plans

 Once you're signed up for Fexr, you can start creating subscription plans for your content.
 Fexr's platform allows you to create both recurring and one-time subscription plans, so you can choose the option that works best for your content.
-You can also set the price for each subscription plan and choose which tokenized assetcurrencies you want to accept as payment.
+You can also set the price for each subscription plan and choose which tokenized assets you want to accept as payment.

 ## Step 3: List Your Subscription Plans on [Fexr.Club](https://fexr.club)